Latino Resources

 Undocumented

 Undocumented refers to anyone residing in any given country without legal documentation.
-It includes people who entered the U.S. without inspection and proper permission from the government, and those who entered with a legal visa that is no longer valid.
+It includes people who entered the US without inspection and proper permission from the government, and those who entered with a legal visa that is no longer valid.

 Back to Top